LijoyJ/LightWeightAI-docs/LightWeightAI-Overview .md

 -   [Contact Info](#section61728335424)

 ## Introduction<a name="section1270210396435"></a>
-LightWeightAI is an open-source project launched by the OpenHarmony.
+____LightWeightAI is an open-source project launched by the OpenHarmony.<br />
-       LightWeightAI platform build an ultra-lightweightAI subsystem based on the community for different device types to implement device-side capabilities of lightweight harmony
+____LightWeightAI platform build an ultra-lightweightAI subsystem based on the community for different device types to implement device-side capabilities of lightweight harmony

 ## Technical Architecture<a name="section2502124574318"></a>